goswamiakash/goswamiakash/README.md

 - 👋 Hi, I’m akash
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...